i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - Button is visible when IsBattleOver is true and calls BattleEnded?.Invoke("Return") when clicked.
 - Added TODO for animated return transition to Map screen.

+---

+## BattleViewModel: ReturnToMapCommand Logging & TODO

+- ReturnToMapCommand now logs "Returning to map..." to CombatLog and GlobalLog.
+- Sets IsBattleOver = true to ensure overlay/button visibility.
+- Added TODO for hooking into save/load for persistent battle results.

 This line is kept as requested.